List of accidents and incidents involving the Boeing B-52 Stratofortress: 1977

 On 1 April, a B-52H (tail number 60-0039) out of the 410th Bombardment Wing, K. I. Sawyer AFB, Michigan, crashed after a night training mission.
 On approach in stormy weather, the pilot-in-command had the runway in sight when the airplane entered a cloudy area.
 The aircraft continued to descent until it struck the ground and crashed in flames.
 The aircraft was destroyed, and all eight crew members died.

 1978

 On 19 October, B-52D (tail number 56-0594) crashed on takeoff at March AFB, Riverside, California, due to loss of power on engines 1 and 2, and loss of water injection on the left wing.
 One crew member was seriously injured while five others died.

-1980-1989
+1980–1989

 1980

-A B-52G (tail number (58-0209) with the 19th Bombardment Wing (Heavy) was destroyed 19 Aug by a ground fire on the ramp at Robins AFB, Georgia.
+A B-52G (tail number (58-0209) with the 19th Bombardment Wing (Heavy) was destroyed on August 19, by a ground fire on the ramp at Robins AFB, Georgia.

 1981

-On 30 October, a "D" model (tail number 55-0078) with the 22nd Bombardment Wing crashed on a low-level night mission near Ja Junta, Colorado.
+On 30 October, a "D" model (tail number 55-0078) with the 22nd Bombardment Wing crashed on a low-level night mission near La Junta, Colorado.
 All eight crew members died.
 The aircraft departed March AFB, California, on a night training flight.
 While cruising at low altitude (about 400 ft above ground) to simulate an aerial attack, the airplane struck a sand dune then crashed and burned.